anuragpatel23/spring-security/README.md

     - Which then checks what is the type of authentication present
     - then calls the userDetails
     - Finally then it sets the Security context authenticated

+-Whatever we can do through antMatchers for rolebased authentication can also be done through Preauthorize annotation also.

+use @EnableGlobalMethodSecurity(prePostEnabled = true) annotation on the class and then apply @PreAuthorize("hasRole('ADMIN')") on the method.